zhiyuangao/starter-academic/content/authors/ArthurGuillaumin/_index.md

 # List each interest with a dash
 interests:
 - Statistics
-- Machine Learning
+- Machine learning
-- Ocean Turbulence
+- Physics Applications

 education:
 #  courses: